January 14th is the birthday of one of my heroes.

 Hanging clothes in closets cannot be squeezed together or heat will not be able to penetrate.
 Space out or remove hanging clothes as needed to ensure good heat circulation and penetration.

-Do not treat bathrooms.
-Bed bugs hate cold hard surfaces.
+Do not treat bathrooms unless you have for certain seen bed bugs there.
+Bed bugs hate cold hard surfaces but in extreme cases might be forced to go there.
 If you think bed bugs are in your bathrooms remove the items that have the bed bugs into the room you are heat treating for bed bugs.
 Wax rings under toilets can melt if you attempt to heat treat the bathrooms.
-Melted wax rings are not something you want to deal with.
+Melted wax rings can create leaking problems.

 Using a bed bug heat treatment package to kill bed bugs is simple, safe and very doable.
 Having your own bed bug heat treatment package is an enabling tool that can be shared or rented to others as needed.
 The control you get to handle a potentially horrible situation quickly is priceless.